UmassJin/Leetcode/coding_index.md

 #####[Count and Say] (./Array/Count_and_Say.py)
 * 思路: use the helper function to get the new result string from the old one
 * Go through the string one time and use the curr to record the current character and amount value
+* [Prove the count should less than 10] (https://leetcode.com/discuss/6762/how-to-proof-the-count-is-always-less-than-10)